How to resize logical volume management devices that use Azure Disk Encryption

 df -h /mountpoint(s)

-Screenshot showing the code that checks how much of the file system is being used.
-The results are highlighted.
+Screenshot showing the code that checks how much of the file system is being used with the results highlighted.

 6. Check the sizes of your disks: